danadaldos/coding-challenge/README.md

 the tables needed.
 The schema should define all tables, columns, and constraints needed to store the task list data.

+### Implement schema modules and context

+Implement the corresponding schema modules for each new table designed in the previous step (structs or emedded schemas are permittable, as well, depending on your database implementation).
+Typespecs with Dialyzer are definitely favored.

+Write a context that manage's your todo's and interacts with the repo.
+Please be wary of naming and director structure conventions.

-### Implement GraphQL resolver
+### Implement GraphQL schemas & resolver

+Build a schema using Absinthe's schema notation to dictate object and input object structures.
+Please include queries and mutations for managing todo's from you UI.

 The backend implementation has a stub implementation for the all todo's resolver.
-Replace this stub with an actual resolver that uses your database schema from the previous excercise to provide the list of todo's.
+Replace this stub with an actual resolver that calls to the context that you implemented in the previous step.

 ## Getting Started